 |---|---|

-| Home Garage Repairs | You can run it from a household outlet for trimming panels, exhaust work, or fabricating brackets without needing a heavy industrial rig. |
+| Home Garage Repairs | Run it from a household outlet for trimming panels, exhaust work, or fabricating brackets without needing a heavy industrial rig. |

-| Small Fabrication Projects | Dual-voltage and steady arc control let you handle thicker cuts when you move to 240V, while post‑blow protects consumables during repetitive work. |
+| Small Fabrication Projects | Dual-voltage and steady arc control handle thicker cuts on 240V, while post-blow protects consumables during repetitive work. |

-| Restoration or Dirty Metal | The non-touch pilot arc initiates without contacting the workpiece, so you don’t have to clean every surface before cutting. |
+| Restoration or Dirty Metal | Non-touch pilot arc starts without contacting the workpiece, so you skip the surface prep before cutting. |

 | Shop Monitoring | App control and the clear LED readout let you tweak settings and monitor status from a short distance, saving time between cuts. |